katlass/Repeat-Sales-Model-using-Distributed-Computing/README.md

-# Repeat-Sales-Model-using-Distributed Computing
-## Estimating corporate bond returns utilizing a repeat sales model on 72 distinct, billion item matrices ~ 1TB of data.
+## Forecasting corporate bond returns utilizing a repeat sales model on 72 distinct, billion item matrices ~ 1TB of data.
 As part of FED research with Ivan Ivanov: I looked to estimate returns on different subsets of the corporate bond market over a 12 years period using a repeat sales model derived from a 50 million item dataset.
 This methodology is generally used to construct an index of prices or returns for unique, infrequently traded assets like houses or securities which are likely to be prone to exhibit serial correlation in returns.
 No one knows true price of a house, you look at houses in same area that look similar to yours that sold for some amount.
 No two houses are the same.